GrandiloquentSoliloquies/RadicalXiaomiDebloat/Replacement Recommendations.md

-# Open-Source Android App Replacements
+# Android App Replacements

+I curated the list and tried out apps, Gemini made it into some organized list with corporate-speak-esque descriptions.

 ## Calculator